pytorch/pytorch/docs/source/sparse.rst

 performance optimization.

 Like many other performance optimization sparse storage formats are not always advantageous.
-Details such as the distribution of zero valued elements, the level of sparsity and the user's device matter.
+When trying sparse formats for your use case you might find your execution time to decrease rather than increase.

+Please feel encouraged to open a Github issue if you analytically expected to see a stark increase in performance but measured a degradation instead.
+This helps us prioritize the implementation of efficient kernels and wider performance optimizations.

-We aim to make it easy to try these different compression techniques, but we do not yet provide a programmatic means of determining the best one for your particular application.
-Of course you are always welcome to ask for help in our discussion forum https://dev-discuss.pytorch.org/.
+We make it easy to try different sparsity layouts, and convert between them, without being opinionated on what's best for your particular application.

 Functionality overview
 ++++++++++++++++++++++